markround/tiller/README.md

 # Documentation
 The main documentation has been updated and a searchable, easy to read version is now hosted on [readthedocs.io](http://tiller.readthedocs.io/).
 You can also read the raw markdown files by browsing the [docs](docs/) directory in this repository.

+There is also a [Gitter chatroom](https://gitter.im/markround/tiller) for you to ask any questions, suggest new features and talk to other users.